Pisces, Aquarius, Capricorn & Jones Ltd.: Recording

 Recording sessions for Pisces, Aquarius, Capricorn & Jones Ltd. began at RCA Victor Studios in Hollywood in April 1967, less than two weeks after completion of Headquarters and the start of filming for the second season of The Monkees.
-On April 26, the group recorded "Cuddly Toy", written by then-unknown Harry Nilsson, with Micky Dolenz performing drums for the last time on a Monkees studio track.
+On April 26, the group recorded "Cuddly Toy", written by then-unknown Harry Nilsson, with Micky Dolenz performing drums for the only time on this album.
+(Note: In 1994, Andrew Sandoval reported that "Cuddly Toy" was the last time Dolenz played drums on any Monkees studio track.
+However, The Monkees would go on to record three albums after 1994, and Dolenz played drums on all of 1996's Justus and on one track from 2016's Good Times!.
+Dolenz also avers that he was the drummer on the 1969 Monkees track "Mommy and Daddy".)
 While the song was presented as a lighthearted music hall number, it drew attention from Screen Gems executives when they discovered its lyrics were suggestive of a Hell's Angels gang-bang.
 The royalties from this composition enabled Nilsson to leave his bank job and pursue music full-time.

 On May 29, the basic track for Bill Martin's folky anti-war statement "The Door Into Summer" was recorded, initially with Dolenz on lead before Michael Nesmith replaced him.
 Nesmith ultimately sang lead on five tracks for the album, more than any other member.
 On June 10, one day after the group's performance at the Hollywood Bowl, they recorded "Pleasant Valley Sunday", written by Gerry Goffin and Carole King and earmarked for their next single.
 The distinctive guitar riff, inspired by the Beatles' "I Want to Tell You", was created by producer Chip Douglas and played by Nesmith, while the arrangement incorporated psychedelic reverb effects.
 That same day, Peter Tork recorded the spoken-word interlude "Peter Percival Patterson's Pet Pig Porky", which directly preceded "Pleasant Valley Sunday" on the album.
 "Pleasant Valley Sunday" was then finished with overdubs of congas, guitars, and vocals on the 11th and 13th.